ePages-de/epages-docs/soap/introduction.md

 | update()      | Updates one or more existing items in a shop.|
 | delete()      | Deletes one or more items from a shop.       |

-Some complex web services however, have additional methods.
+Some complex web services however, have additional or different methods.
+Read further in the [web service directory](page:soap-directory) or directly check the [resources](page:soap-api).

 # Support